damien-dupre/dcu-r-tutorials/slides/slide_03_04.md

 type: slides
 ---

-# Customizing plots
+# Customising plots

 ---

-# Customizing plots
+# Customising plots

 Take a look at the ggplot2 [cheat sheet](https://www.rstudio.com/wp-content/uploads/2016/11/ggplot2-cheatsheet-2.1.pdf), and think of ways you could improve the plot.